Please look closely at our student services descriptions. They have been updated to address the need for social distancing

 *Student Services may still be available for Out of State or Country schools.
 Please inquire using our Request Form

-Even if your school decides to resume large-group assemblies, at the present time MARC does not believe we can ensure the health and safety of our Graduate students presenting such assemblies in person.
-For this reason, we are developing a new program:
+Even if your school decides to resume large-group assemblies, at the present time MARC does not believe we can ensure the health and safety of our presenters using an in-person format.
+For this reason, we have developed a new program:

 Schools will need to have the technological capacity to project an Internet-connected computer screen.
 We are sensitive to the fact that not all schools may have this capacity, and these schools can utilize our free, research-based curricula.

-Graduate students will be limited to 2 presentations each day.
+Presenters will be limited to 2 Assemblies each day.
 We are aware that this means that fewer students will be reached; we encourage the use of Curricula for other students.
 If you're interested in more than 2 presentations, our Manager of Programs can provide these for a small fee.

 Because all virtual assemblies are done with smaller groups (30 or fewer students) and they are all interactive, MARC requires the participation of an educator or counselor in EACH room.